A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Proof of Theorem and

-We first investigate the transcendence degree of $x$ over $\C$.
-Note that $H = \hat{H} \times R$.
-This is the case since the projection of $R$ to $\mathcal{E}$ is a product of elliptic curves such that no elliptic curve in it is isogenous to the complex conjugate of any other in $\mathcal{E}$.
-So if the projection of $H$ to $R$ were strictly contained in $R$ then the projection of $H$ to $\mathcal{G}$ would be too, contradicting our assumption.
+We start the proof by first investigating the transcendence degree of $x$ over $\C$.
+Note that $H = \tilde{H} \times T$ for some $\tilde{H}$.
+This is the case since the projection of $T$ to $A$ is a product of elliptic curves such that no elliptic curve in it is isogenous to the complex conjugate of any other in $A$.
+So if the image of $H$ by the projection to $T$ were strictly contained in $T$ then the projection of $H$ to $\E(A)$ would be too, contradicting our assumption that $U$ is not contained in a subextension.
 It follows that

 Applying Lemma \ref{ij}, we see that